AlextheEngineer/Ego2Hands/README.md

     * **Backgrounds:** [Download link](https://byu.box.com/s/dc16feb1nhswm3imtce7f6r5ai7d0i6w)

     Move the background data into directory "/data/Ego2Hands/backgrounds".
 The background images are collected from online sources with free license and we do not own rights for the background images.
 We also used the images from the DAVIS 2016 and 2017 dataset as background images.
-Please download them through https://davischallenge.org/ and extract the images into the "/data/Ego2Hands/backgrounds" directory.
-If you use the DAVIS data, please abide by their license rules.
-Thanks!
+Please download them through https://davischallenge.org/ and extract the images into the "/data/Ego2Hands/backgrounds" directory as well.
+If you use the DAVIS data, please abide by their term of use.

-    Move the background images

     * **Ego2Hands (eval):** [subject22-25](https://byu.box.com/s/ys2a83r8iga0tlh7aogesc1g1i49jsur)